sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/parental-leave.md

     - Deal remains with covering AE to maximize customer experience
     - AE on leave to receive 20% attainment credit & commissions for successful deal closure
     - Covering AE to receive 80% attainment credit & commissions for successful deal closure

-You will receive quota attainment for the duration of your Paid Parental Leave, which will be prorated based on the actual time you are on leave.
-Your quota does not change while you are on leave.
-Quota attainment is simply a record of attainment for the quarter and it does not equate to your actual quota payout.
-This is to ensure that attainment does not negatively impact the teammate's promotion eligibility and ability to hit accelerators.

 _For any period of leave &lt;2 weeks, please consult your manager._